Dr Samuel Chen

 - Cultural memory and the construction of political legitimacy during the early Isin dynasty (2017–1896 B.C.)

-- The economic aspect of wisdom in the Book of Proverbs
+- The economic nature of wisdom in the Book of Proverbs

 - Ancient Mesopotamian and Biblical Historiography